 15 Minute Healthy Shrimp Scampi

-This easy, flavorful, and healthy Shrimp Scampi recipe comes together in just 15 minutes!
+This easy, flavorful, and Healthy Shrimp Scampi recipe comes together in just 15 minutes!
 Plus how to make and store spiralized zucchini noodles.

 The majority of shrimp scampi out there is not very healthy because the shrimp is sautéed in a LOT of butter.
 And then it’s accompanied by -- you guessed it -- pasta.
 That just adds tons of carb to a lot of fat.

 You can make healthy shrimp scampi by replacing the butter with olive oil and using less of it.
 And by replacing pasta with zucchini noodles.
-Get the recipe!

 Pan Fried Salmon